Awana Club

 Though club night is very exciting for the kids, and often the highlight of their week, we recognize that most of the spiritual instruction is going to happen as parents help their kids memorize the verses at home and explain the meaning of each verse.
 We strongly encourage parents to get plugged in by serving in the ministry on Wednesday nights.
 This makes it possible for more families to join AWANA and grow in their relationship with Jesus as your family has.

-An AWANA meeting consists of five (4) main parts.
+An AWANA meeting consists of four (4) main parts.
 (Please note that each of these elements has different names in each of the different Clubs.)

 • Opening Time: All clubbers begin in their assigned classroom.
 Opening Ceremonies start at 6:35pm and include: flag salute, prayer, songs and announcements.